Introduction to machine learning

 - Ordinal data is an ordered set of labels.
 Columns using domains that sort on the order number of the elements are considered ordinal.

 - Quantitative data is numerical data that can be used in calculations.
 Not all numerical data is quantitative.
-Domains with elements, primary keys, foreign keys and identities are not quantiative.
+Domains with elements and foreign keys are not quantitative.

 Queueing and training